-Peer to peer lending has become a great alternative investment for people looking to get a solid rate of return, but want to avoid the stock market.
-Instead of investing directly in a company you can lend small business owners and individual money through platforms like Lending Club.
+Peer-to-peer lending has become a great alternative investment for people looking to get a solid rate of return but want to avoid the stock market.
+Instead of investing directly in a company, you can lend small business owners and individuals money through platforms like Lending Club.

-The average rate of return runs between 5% and 7% depending on how much risk you take.
-The good news is you get ratings on every loan and you can invest in any loan for as little as $25.
-This means with a $250 investment in LendingClub you can diversify into ten different loans.
+The average rate of return runs between 5% and 7%, depending on how much risk you take.
+The good news is you get ratings on every loan, and you can invest in any loan for as little as $25.
+That means you can diversify into ten different loans with a $250 investment in LendingClub.

 Exchange Traded Funds